 We use a combination of cash and stock-based compensation to attract and retain qualified non-employee directors to serve on our board of directors.
 The members of the board of directors, except for any member who is an executive officer or employee, each receives a fee for serving on our board of directors or board committees.
+In March 2016, the Compensation Committee engaged the services of Pearl Meyer, an outside independent compensation consultant, to assist it with a review of the compensation for executive officers and directors of the Company.
+Based upon the report and recommendations received from Pearl Meyer and other findings, and the recommendations of the Compensation Committee, our board of directors made certain changes to director compensation, all of which were effective January 1, 2017.
 Non-employee directors receive compensation for board service as follows:

-- Annual retainer of \$30,000 year for serving as a director with the exception of a non-executive chairman of the board of directors who receives an annual retainer of \$45,000. - Attendance fees of an additional \$2,000 for each board of directors meeting attended in person and \$500 for each board of directors meeting attended telephonically or by videoconference.
+- Annual retainer of \$30,000 year for serving as a director with the exception of a non-executive chairman of the board of directors who would receive an annual retainer of \$45,000.
+Effective January 1, 2017, the annual retainer for serving as a director is \$60,000. - Attendance fees of an additional \$2,000 for each board of directors meeting attended in person and \$500 for each board of directors meeting attended telephonically or by videoconference.
 The chairman of the Audit Committee receives an additional fee of \$10,000 per year and each other member of the Audit Committee receives an additional fee of \$2,500 per year.
-The chairman of the Compensation Committee receives an additional fee of \$5,000 per year and each other member of the Compensation Committee receives an additional fee of \$2,500 per year.
-The chairman of the Corporate Governance and Nominating Committee receives an additional fee of \$2,500 per year and each other member of the Corporate Governance and Nominating Committee receives an additional fee of \$1,500 per year.
-All directors will be reimbursed for all reasonable expenses they incur while acting as directors, including as members of any committee of the board of directors.

-• Pursuant to the Carrols plan, on the date of each annual meeting, members of our board of directors, (except for any member who is an executive officer or employee and except for our two Class A directors) will receive a restricted stock award with an aggregate "fair market value" (as such term is defined in the Carrols plan) of \$25,000 on the date of grant.
-Pursuant to the Carrols plan, upon becoming a director, any future director (except for any future Class A directors) will receive a restricted common stock award with an aggregate fair market value of \$100,000 which will vest in equal installments over five years.
+Effective, January 1, 2017, the chairman of the Audit Committee receives an additional fee of \$7,500 per year.
+The chairman of the Compensation Committee receives an additional fee of \$5,000 per year and each other member of the Compensation Committee receives an additional fee of \$10,000 per year and each other member of the Compensation Committee receives an additional fee of \$5,000 per year.
+The chairman of the Corporate Governance and Nominating Committee receives an additional fee of \$1,500 per year and each other member of the Corporate Governance and Nominating Committee receives an additional fee of \$1,500 per year.
+Effective January 1, 2017, the chairman of the Corporate Governance and Nominating Committee receives an additional fee of \$5,000 per year and each other member of the Corporate Governance and Nominating Committee receives an additional fee of \$5,000 per year.
+All directors will be reimbursed for all reasonable expenses they incur while acting as directors, including as members of any committee of the board of directors. - Pursuant to our 2006 Stock Incentive Plan as amended, on the date of our 2016 annual meeting of stockholders members of our board of directors, (except for any member who is an executive officer or employee and except for our two Class A directors) received a restricted stock award with an aggregate "fair market value" (as such term is defined in our 2006 Stock Incentive Plan as amended) of \$25,000 on the date of grant.
+Effective January 1, 2017, pursuant to the Carrols plan members of our board of directors, (except for any member who is an executive officer or employee and except for our two Class A directors) will receive an annual restricted stock award with an aggregate "fair market value" (as such term is defined in the Carrols plan) of \$100,000 on the date of grant.